The MolSSI Fellowship Program

 Graduate Student Fellowships:

-• Travel allowances sufficient to fully cover visits to the MolSSI headquarters, as well as participation in MolSSI workshops or summer schools;
+• Travel allowances sufficient to fully cover visits to the MolSSI headquarters, as well as participation in MolSSI workshops or summer schools.

 Postdoctoral Fellowships:

-• Travel allowances sufficient to fully cover visits to the MolSSI headquarters, as well as participation in MolSSI workshops or summer schools;
+• Travel allowances sufficient to fully cover visits to the MolSSI headquarters, as well as participation in MolSSI workshops or summer schools.

-Eligibility and Selection Criteria: The MolSSI Software Fellowship program is presently limited to graduate students and postdoctoral associates at accredited U.S. academic institutions, but you need not be a U.S. citizen to apply.
+The MolSSI Software Fellowship program is presently limited to graduate students and postdoctoral associates at accredited U.S. academic institutions.
 Graduate student Fellows are expected to be enrolled full time at their home university, and postdocs must be fully employed or have an offer of full employment prior to acceptance of the award.
-The MolSSI Software Fellowships are an equal opportunity program open to all qualified persons without regard to race, gender, religion, age, physical disability, or national origin.
+The MolSSI Software Fellowships are an equal opportunity program open to all qualified persons without regard to race, gender, religion, age, physical disability or national origin.
 Awardees may accept other concurrent awards that do not require a significant time or service commitment.

-Application Requirements: A complete MolSSI Software Fellowship Application must include:
+A complete MolSSI Software Fellowship Application must include:

-• Project proposal (maximum of two pages);
+• Project description (maximum of two pages, not including references);

 • Current curriculum vitae;